testersakage/mineclonia-jtest/mods/ITEMS/mcl_potions/API.md

         dur_variable = bool, -- whether variants of the potion should have the length of this effect changed - -- -- --   - defaults to true
 -- -- --   - if at least one effect has this set to true, the potion has a "plus" variant
-        effect_stacks = bool, -- whether the effect stacks - defaults to false
     }
     uses_level = bool, -- whether the potion should come at different levels -
 --   - defaults to true if uses_level is true for at least one effect, else false